Lets highlight some quotes from the A.B.C. Meeting!!! From a story in this mornings Republican-American

 “Maybe we’ll get rid of some anger, which is so pervasive,” said Chairman Dolores Perotti of Canaan.

 Let me state again: NO BUYOUT!
 Just do what you did last year, ( drop the last year of the new contract) and then let the new board be elected, and take over.
-This is no time to spend $750,000.00 to buy out contracts of the lead administrators..that money is best spent directly on our students.
+This is no time to spend $750,000.00 to buy out contracts of the lead administrators..that money is bestabsurdities spent directly on our students.